 You do have insulation choices beyond spray foam.
 Fiberglass batts are most commonly used by tiny house builders and, with sufficient thickness, provide excellent insulation.
 While fiberglass may feel scratchy and irritate installers, there aren’t issues after it gets enclosed within walls.

 New SIP (structural insulated panel) walls and roofs are another approach.
 Rather than using stick construction, you measure and order pre-cut panels which include foam insulation encased by OSB (oriented strand board).
+Many DIY tiny house builders go this route.
+It’s expensive but provides fantastic quality.

 Of course, sheep wool works well for clothing.
 It’s also an organic material that gets used for housing insulation, though often gets treated with borax (from mining) as a fire retardant and insect/pest repellent.
 See wool batts installed at Wool Shepard Insulation.